tidepool-org/tidepool-org.github.io/data-model/v1/basal.md

 These fields are basically the same as those from a scheduled basal, except for the introduction of the `percent` field.
 If `percent` is provided and `value` is null, our systems will compute the value to be the given percentage of the the value of the first supressed event.

 With temps, it is relatively common that the previous field is the exact same as the first element of the suppressed field.

+#### Storage/Output Format

+The storage and output format of temp basals is essentially the fields defined above with the same adjustments as described for scheduled events.
+That is, if a subsequent scheduled event, S, comes in before the stated duration of a temp basal, T, is completed, and S has a `previous` field equivalent to T, the duration of the temp T will be updated to reflect the time at which S entered the platform.